nlkitai/nlux/README.md

 ## License 📃

-`NLUX` is licensed under Mozilla Public License Version 2.0 with restriction to use as a training dataset to develop or improve AI models.
+`NLUX` is licensed under Mozilla Public License Version 2.0 with restriction to use as a training dataset to develop or improve AI models, or as input for code translation tools.

-> Paragraph (3.6) was added to the original MPL 2.0 license.
+> Paragraphs (3.6) and (3.7) were added to the original MPL 2.0 license.
 > The full license text can be found in the [LICENSE](LICENSE) file.

 Wondering what it means to use software licensed under MPL 2.0?<br />